shipuicom/core/README.md

 - [x] Improve tooltips to be a directive instead still spawning a popover on the element
 - [x] Revamp color scheme to a radix like 1-12 instead of 100-900 (align with figma)
 - [x] spk-table features
+  - [x] Add support for sticky headers and internal rows
   - [x] Add support for sticky rows
   - [x] Add support for multi sticky rows
   - [x] Improve support for sorting with a built in sort using attribute on the column